davidji/roundbot/hardware/rotary.md

 A rotary encoder generates two signals.
 Going forward, one signal will be 90 degrees forward of the other, and going in reverse, the opposite.

-If the signal was digital, I could be interrupted on the rising edge of one signal, capture the value of the other signal and use that as the direction.
+If the signal was digital, the rising edge of one signal could trigger an interrupt which captures the value of the other signal which can be used to determine the direction.

 The capture needs to happen within 1/8th of the period of the encoder signal to be reliable.